NERSCPowering Scientific Discovery for 50 Years

 Now a Berkeley Lab-based research collaboration of astrophysicists, statisticians and computer scientists is looking to shake things up with Celeste, a new statistical analysis model designed to enhance one of modern astronomy’s most time-tested tools: sky surveys.

-A central component of an astronomer’s daily activities, surveys are used to map and catalog regions of the sky, fuel statistical studies of large numbers of objects and enable interesting or rare objects to be studied in greater detail.
-But the ways in which image datasets from these surveys are analyzed today remains stuck in, well, the Dark Ages.
+Surveys are a central component of an astronomer’s daily activities.
+They map and catalog regions of the sky, fuel statistical studies of large numbers of objects, and enable interesting or rare objects to be studied in greater detail.
+But the ways in which image datasets from these surveys are analyzed today remain stuck in, well, the Dark Ages.

 It’s conventions like these in a field he loves that frustrate Schlegel.

 “There’s a history of how the data are used in astronomy, and the language and terminology reflect a lot of the problems,” he said.
-“For example, the magnitude system—it is not some linear system of how bright objects are, it is an arbitrary label dating back thousands of years.
-But you can still pick up any astronomy paper and they all use the magnitude system.”
+“For example, the magnitude system – is not some linear system of how bright objects are; it is an arbitrary label dating back thousands of years.
+But you can still pick up any astronomy paper, and they all use the magnitude system.”

 When it comes to analyzing image data from sky surveys, Schlegel is certain existing methods can be improved upon as well—especially in light of the more complex computational challenges expected to emerge from next-generation surveys like DECaLS and higher-resolution instruments like the Large Synoptic Survey Telescope (LSST).